Did you know...

 - The Prophet (s) taught a young companion, al-Fadl, to take personal responsibility for controlling his sexual urges by lowering his gaze.

-- The most important qualities to focus on when seeking a spouse are not wealth or ethnicity, but character and religion, according to the Prophet (a)
+- The most important qualities to focus on when seeking a spouse are not wealth or ethnicity, but character and religion, according to the Prophet (s).

 - Fulfilling our responsibilities towards our parents has a profound impact on our life in this world and the Hereafter.

-- Remembering Allah, reciting the Qur'an and engaging in morning and evening thike routines comforted the Prophet (s) and served as a self-help mental health treatment.
+- Remembering Allah, reciting the Qur'an, and engaging in morning and evening dhikr routines comforted the Prophet (s) and served as a self-help mental health treatment.

-Sister Amber also holds an associate's degree in Islamic Studies from Mishkah University with focuses on Aqeedah and Dawah.
+Sister Amber also holds an associate's degree in Islamic Studies from Mishkah University with a focus on Aqeedah and Dawah.

 Have you ever considered how to nurture your students’ or children’s faith in Islam through a health education curriculum?
 This series delves into the wisdom underlying Islamic practices and beliefs, showcasing how they are precisely formulated by the One, All-Wise and All-Knowing Creator.
 Since this book falls within the category of health education, it addresses important health topics while adopting an Islamic perspective.
 These topics are presented with a focus on their relevance, engaging pedagogy, and age appropriateness.